Avocadokonstante/dftbml-kgcnn/README.md

 # dftbml-kgcnn

-L2 - includes the code for the network that implements klopmann-ohno formula \n c - should include network with convolutional layer \n z - includes simple message passing network \n
+L2 - includes the code for the network that implements klopmann-ohno formula  <br />
+c - should include network with convolutional layer  <br />
+z - includes simple message passing network  <br />